 This product is made using paper from 100% post-consumer recycled waste, limiting the impact on our precious forest resources, helping reduce the need to harvest more trees.
-This publication was printed by an FSC^m certified printer that holds ISO 14001, ISO 9001 & ISO 18001 certifications.
-100% of the inks used are HP Indigo Electrolnk which complies with RoHS legislation and meets the chemical requirements of the Nordic Ecolabel conservation charity, who offset carbon emissions through the purchase and preservation of high conservation value land.
-Through protecting standing forests under threat of clearance, carbon is locked-in that would otherwise be released.
+This publication was printed by an FSCTM certified printer that holds ISO 14001, ISO 9001 & ISO 18001 certifications.

-(Nordic Swan) for printing companies, 95% of press chemicals are recycled for further use and, on average 99% of any waste associated with this production will be recycled and the remaining 1% used to generate energy.
-The paper is Carbon Balanced with World Land Trust, an international
+100% of the inks used are HP Indigo ElectroInk which complies with RoHS legislation and meets the chemical requirements of the Nordic Ecolabel (Nordic Swan) for printing companies, 95% of press chemicals are recycled for further use and, on average 99% of any waste associated with this production will be recycled and the remaining 1% used to generate energy.